tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 — Dario, what the hell?
 Take her back!

 Silence.
 Damn it.
 How do I explain this to my sister?
-Her lease doesn't allow dogs.
+Her lease doesn't allow pets.

 I took her inside with me.
 When my sister comes back we'll talk about what to do.